-When it comes to your babe’s outdoor toy lineup, basic can be a good thing.
+When it comes to your babe's outdoor toy lineup, basic can be a good thing.
 There are few things more fun for a little one than tossing, bouncing or throwing a ball.
 (No wonder "ball" is a common first word!)
-The Edushape Sensory See-Me Ball ($14.99) fits the bill by being able to do all the things a conventional ball can do plus it has a nubby texture that makes it extra easy for tiny hands to grasp.
+The Edushape Sensory See-Me Ball (from $11.99) fits the bill by being able to do all the things a conventional ball can do plus it has a nubby texture that makes it extra easy for tiny hands to grasp.

 6. Toy Truck

 Giving your child access to simple toys that encourage creativity and imagination is a smart parenting move.
 Plus, it's a universally known fact that tots love filling up and dumping things out of a toy dump truck over and over (and over).
 And because you never know what a baby might put in their mouth, this Green Toys Dump Truck ($22.94) is made from recycled plastic that is free of BPA, PVC and phthalates.

 7. Bubble Machine

 No matter what stage of development your baby is in, we can guarantee one thing: They love bubbles.
 Blow a few into the air and watch your infant become mesmerized by the floating orbs or your older tot go into chase mode, complete with giggles and waving arms.
 Save your breath with a Little Kids® Fubbles™ Bubble Blastin' Machine (from $10.40).
-Because of the placement of the bubble wands within the design, bubbles tend to blow at baby’s level rather than high into the air out of reach.
+Because of the placement of the bubble wands within the design, bubbles tend to blow at baby's level rather than high into the air out of reach.
 Because we all know that popping them is half the fun!